openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 * The `iss` claim MUST be an HTTPS URL.
 The `iss` value is used to obtain Issuer’s signing key as defined in (#issuer-key-resolution).
 * The `vct` JWT claim as defined in [@!I-D.ietf-oauth-sd-jwt-vc].
 * The `cnf` claim [@!RFC7800] MUST conform to the definition given in [@!I-D.ietf-oauth-sd-jwt-vc].
 Implementations conforming to this profile MUST include the JSON Web Key [@!RFC7517] in the `jwk` sub claim.
+* The public key used to validate the signature on the Status List Token MUST be included in the `x5c` JOSE header of the Token.

 Any of the flows defined in this specification MUST be used with cryptographic holder binding.